Byzantine silk: Political alliances

 Silk diplomacy was also utilized to maintain political and trade diplomatic relationships with other nations, especially in Southern and Eastern Europe.
 Regions in the Latin West like Venice, Genoa, Pisa, and Amalfi would have silk utilized as a diplomatic gift and reward.
 In one particular instance, Venice protected the Byzantines from the Normans and the Crusaders and were rewarded with gold and silk for their efforts.
 Marriages would also be used to create political alliances, and silk was used to help arrange marriages.
 These were done by promising silk dispensaries as well, and were done with the Latin West a lot.
-One famous case was Emperor Constantine V marrying his eldest son Geo to Gisela, the daughter of the Latin ruler Pepin.
+One famous case was Emperor Constantine V marrying his eldest son Leo to Gisela, the daughter of the Latin ruler Pepin.
 This was done to help with negotiations with the betrothal in 765, and mosaic hunter silk was thrown in to improve the deal.

 A lot of information on the exchange of silk prior to the eleventh century was found in the Vita Basilii, which written during the reign of Constantine VII.
 Silk producers would send gifts on behalf of their governments as a sign of peace.
 One silk producer was a slave named Danelina, who sent gifts to Emperor Basil I in 880.
 Among these gifts were 100 female weavers and precious textiles.